 Instructions

-• After that, remove leaves on the strawberries.
+- After that, remove leaves from the strawberries.

-• The following step, pour the strawberry syrup into a bowl and let it cool off completely before assembling the drink.
+- The following step is to pour the strawberry syrup into a bowl and let it cool off completely before assembling the drink.

-• Lastly, put a scoop of vanilla ice cream (2.1 oz) on top of the drink.
+- Lastly, put a scoop of vanilla ice cream (2.1 oz) on top of the drink.
 (This can be optional.)
-Remember to stir it before drinking it to make sure the flavor layers are well mixed.
+Remember to stir it before drinking to ensure the flavor layers are well mixed.

 Notes